Termine Fungiculture – A Hidden Treasure Trove

 The fungus-growing termite system is a prime example of multilateral symbiosis.
 The ancient farming symbiosis involves a termite host (Macrotermitinae), a specialized fungal mutualist (Termitomyces) maintained in an optimized fungal garden system (fungus comb), the presence of complex and highly adapted bacterial communities within the insect gut and fungus comb, and the co-evolved garden weed (Pseudoxylaria).

-Within this project, we aim to isolate, characterize and understand the role of natural products produced by microorganisms associated with fungus-growing termites.
-We used various different culturing techniques to isolate termite-associated microbes and pursued the whole genome sequence of several key isolates.
+Within this project, we used various different culturing techniques to isolate termite-associated microbes and sequenced the genomes of many isolates.
 Subsequent chemical analysis of our isolates in axenic and co-cultures revealed several new natural product classes showing a diverse set of biological activities.

 Wie ein Antibiotikacocktail Insekten schützt